-For beginner friendly work, SketchBook is the better choice.
+For beginner friendly projects, SketchBook is the easier choice as it has a shorter learning curve.
 However, for those looking for more advanced, all-rounder, for everything from graphics, to editing photos, Photoshop is the clear winner.
 SketchBook’s learning curve is less steep than that of Adobe Photoshop.

 Apart from the differences, we will also explore the features and creativity tools of each app.
 We will also explain what Photoshop and Sketchbook are for and what each app does best.